balennouri/balen-project1/README.md

 ### Lighthouse Testing

 To get a good lighthouse result, I tried to use two different formats.
 At first, I tried JPG, then I changed to WebP.
 After I tested both of them, I saw that JPG gave the best result, so I changed back to that.
+Here is the result from the JPG that I used.

 #### About Me